aws-samples/generative-ai-cdk-constructs-samples/samples/contract-compliance-analysis/frontend/README.md

 ## Warning about hosting

-It is definitely recommended to perform a thorough security testing, including pen-tests, before hosting this Front-end application publicly.
+It is definitely recommended to perform a thorough security testing, including pen-tests, before hosting this Frontend application publicly.
 The work is provided “AS IS” without warranties or conditions of any kind, either express or implied, including warranties or conditions of merchantability.